 - If the B option is highlighted, select O.

-You can indicate what system should go with unspecified wires.
+You can indicate which system should go with unspecified wires.
 Empty terminals will show “-”.

 Nest Learning Thermostat (3rd gen or earlier) and Thermostat E